 Gain practical experience in one of Australia’s fastest growing food producing sectors with the Graduate Certificate in Protected Cropping.
 Unique to Western, this multidisciplinary program incorporates science, technology and business skills with a focus on intensive horticulture.

-This course is predominately taught online with flexible online learning modules to allow you the flexibility to work while studying.
+This program is predominately taught online with flexible online learning modules to allow you the flexibility to work while studying.
 Practical "on-site" workshops are taught at the Hawkesbury campus.

 Be a leader in the sector

-This course prepares you to take on the challenges of sustainable greenhouse production in a changing global environment.
+This program prepares you to take on the challenges of sustainable greenhouse production in a changing global environment.

 Meet experts in the field and gain industry experience with our unique Masterclass.
 You’ll work in a world-class greenhouse facility and learn about software and hardware systems, crop and produce management, integrated pest management and fertigation systems.

 Start building your career portfolio with the opportunity to design and complete your own protected cropping industry project.

 By developing your knowledge and gaining real life experience, this program will open doors to your future.
 Whether it’s further postgraduate study, bringing the latest research findings to your workplace, or pursuing a new career in horticulture, your opportunities are unlimited.

 Industry partners will host students for their industry research projects so engaged students will be job-ready to start in the protected cropping industry following completion of the program.
 Find out more about our industry partners here.